Zakey-Pilot/responsive-site/planning/backlog.md

   - As a junior developer, I can see an overview of the CLI tool
     - [ ] There is a section showcasing the CLI with an image and feature descriptions.
-  - As a non-technical, i can see the estimated prices for different user plans
+  - As a non-technical, I can see the estimated prices for different user plans
     - [ ] There is a section below the CLI tool shows the different prices for each plan Eco and Basic, Production, Advanced, Enterprise